top of page

 The frustration I was feeling wasn’t new: For more than two decades (Twenty.
 Long.
 Years.)
 I had a practice of starting—then stopping--my artistic endeavors.
 Books, macramé, painting, sculptures: project after project started, and sadly left half-done.
 If you’re a creative type, you know how excruciating this is.
 The deepest part of my soul craved a life of creativity, but something was missing, forcing me to stop every time I got mid-way through.
 I couldn’t understand why others succeeded in their creative pursuits, but I stopped short every time I get close to success.
 Why was I better at supporting YOU in your dreams over my own?

 Then, the answer finally hit me: What if I wasn’t fulfilling my creative potential, because I hadn’t applied the guiding spiritual principles of my life to my creative self?
 That afternoon, I sat down to wrap my head around this link between spiritual principles and creativity.
-Since getting sober in 2011, I’d committed myself to embracing the Principles practiced in many 12-step programs.
-I thought I had applied these principles of Honesty, Hope, Willingness and Perseverance (and others) to nearly every aspect of my life.
+Since getting sober in 2011, I’d committed myself to embracing the Principles of Honesty, Hope, Willingness, Perseverance and others to nearly every aspect of my life.
 When it came to you, or my job, or family, I had learned how to be honest and giving and forgiving.
 I fairly regularly (hey, I’m not perfect) checked and re-checked my motives and fessed up to my errors when I screwed up.
 I remained willing.
 But that morning at the computer, I realized that when it came to my creative pursuits, my Principles sat on the sidelines eager to play in the game.
-I knew then and there that the key to my creative fulfillment depended on me diligently applying my spiritual Principles to my creative passion.
+I knew then and there that the key to my creative fulfillment depended on me diligently applying my life's Principles to my creative passion.

 I got to work, one Principle at a time, having fun (yes, fun!) asking myself probing questions as they related to my creative projects.
 The result?
 A clear understanding about which projects I wanted to continue, which ones needed to be put on hold, and the perseverance to charge ahead with new excitement.

-This Creativity Rehab! series is for anyone struggling with finding their true creative purpose, or needs help re-igniting their creative passion.
-Whether you’re deciding on whether to start a new project, or are stalled in the middle of one, this series will help you apply spiritual principles to your creative journey to help you unleash your best creative self.
-Your spiritual principles might be different than mine—great!
+This series is for anyone struggling with finding their true creative purpose, or needs help re-igniting their creative passion.
+Whether you’re deciding on whether to start a new project, or are stalled in the middle of one, this series will help you apply your life's principles to your creative journey to help you unleash your best creative self.
+Your principles might be different than mine—great!
 Take your own principles and start asking yourself how they apply to your creativity.
 The magic is in the journey.

 Part 1: Willingness Definition of willing: